 By accessing links on this page, you will be leaving The Business Guides’ website and entering a website hosted by another party.
 The Business Guides believes these third-party sites to be reliable, but we cannot guarantee their accuracy.
 We also encourage you to read and evaluate the privacy and security policies of the site you are entering.

-Q: Who is currently eligible to apply for the SBA's Economic Injury Disaster Loan (EIDL) program, which includes an advance of up to $10,000 that does not have to be repaid?
+Q: Who is currently eligible to apply for the SBA's Economic Injury Disaster Loan (EIDL) program?

 A: As of June 15th, the program has reopened to all small businesses (with under 500 employees) that are experiencing economic impacts due to COVID-19.
 For the two months prior, only agricultural business EIDL applications were being accepted.
-The SBA is continuing to process EIDL Loan and Advance applications that were already in the queue before April 16th on a first come, first-served basis.
 LEARN MORE on the SBA's EIDL website.

-This is an existing loan program that was expanded in March to include coronavirus as a qualifying "disaster."
-Because of the high demand for the EIDL, the SBA capped the maximum loan amount available to $150,000—plus whatever your business qualifies for as the advance (up to $10,000 based on $1,000 per employee).
+This is an existing loan program typically used after natural disasters that was expanded in March to include coronavirus as a qualifying "disaster."
+Because of the high demand for the EIDL, the SBA capped the maximum loan amount available to $150,000.
 EIDLs can be approved by the SBA based solely on an applicant’s credit score (not repayment ability) and no tax return is required to apply.
 Sole proprietors and independent contractors may apply.

-EIDL funds can be used for a wide range of business expenses, including payroll, rent, general operating expenses, and accounts payable.
+EIDL funds are intended to be used for "working capital" to keep your business operational in the short term, and can be used for a wide range of immediate business expenses, including payroll, rent, general operating expenses, and accounts payable.
 They can be used for fixed debt payments, but they cannot be used to pay off or refinance long-term debt, or for payments to "investor owners" who don't work in the business.
 Don't use your EIDL loan to take distributions from your company, or pay off a loan to yourself as the owner.
-Due the the "emergency" nature of these loans, the funds also cannot be used for repairs, capital improvements, or relocating your business.
-Choice Bank has easy-to-scan lists of eligible and ineligible expenses.
+Due to the "emergency" nature of these loans, the funds also cannot be used for repairs, capital improvements, or relocating your business.
+Choice Bank has easy-to-scan lists of eligible and ineligible expenses

-If you already have a PPP loan, we recommend you uncheck the box in your online EIDL application requesting the EIDL advance, as any advance will be subtracted from the forgiveness balance of your PPP loan and you could end up carrying a balance on your PPP loan, even if you qualified for "full forgiveness."
+If you already have a PPP loan, any EIDL advance you received will be subtracted from the forgiveness balance of your PPP loan, and you could end up carrying a balance on your PPP loan, even if you qualified for "full forgiveness."

 Q: I applied for an EIDL, received the advance, and now have a loan offer.
 Do I have to accept the loan?
 What factors should I consider in deciding to accept it?